tonyhoVN/tonyhoVN/README.md

 # Anh Tung Ho (Tony Ho)
-- I work as a Robotic Engineering.
+- I work as a Robotic Engineer.
 - I am enthusiastic about controlling Robotics and Automation Systems.
+I have hands-on experience in developing control platform for industrial manipulators, autonomous vehicles and the 3D camera.
 - Feel free to contact me at hoanhtung2000nd@gmail.com

 <!---